LelandCurtis/rails-engine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This E-Commerce application API provides users access to data about merchants, items, customers, invoices, and transactions.
-It provides the following endpoints:
+It is built using ruby on rails.
+It provides users access to the following endpoints:

-### Endpoints

 #### Merchants:
   * get all merchants